RobustBench/robustbench/README.md

         return super(Rice2020OverfittingNet, self).forward(x)
 ```

-If, instead, you need to create a new architecture, please put it in
+If instead you need to create a new architecture, please put it in
 `robustbench/model_zoo/archietectures/<my_architecture>.py`.

 ##### Model checkpoint